Transmutation of $^{16}$O and $^{20}$Ne at the Large Hadron Collider: Discussion

 The transmutation of oxygen into different elements is not only a problem as a contamination of the beam, but it presents also an opportunity.
 At energies available at the LHC there have only been PbPb, XeXe and $p$Pb and $pp$ collisions so far.
 The transmutation hence provides an opportunity to study also \oo{}$^4$He collisions at the same time as $p$O, OO and NeNe collisions are performed, much like the SMOG system at LHCb can study simultaneously fixed target collisions on beam gas.

 For this we show for several collisions systems the charged multiplicity, mean transverse momentum and transverse momentum fluctuations in Fig.~\ref{fig:ntrackdistributions}, Fig.~\ref{fig:meanpt} (top) and Fig.~\ref{fig:meanpt} (bottom) respectively (see SM for all the parameter settings).
 It is natural that \oo{}$^4$He collisions have a lower multiplicity, but we see that the smaller size also leads to a characteristically higher mean transverse momentum at the same multiplicity.
 For the case of $p$O collisions we moreover see a large difference in the transverse momentum fluctuations.
 The latter can be explained since the droplet size has a much more consistent size due to the round shape of the proton as compared to the other ions (especially deuteron, see SM Fig.~\ref{fig:initialrms})\@.

+It is interesting to note the similarity between \oo{}$^4$He and \nee{}$^4$He collisions, showing that both the multiplicity and the mean transverse momentum is completely determined by the shape of $^4$He.
+This is partly due to the self-normalisation in Fig.~\ref{fig:ntrackdistributions}, since the cross sections are different (809 and $957\,$mb respectively).
 We stress that even a simple observable like the mean transverse momentum can lead to profound insights into the hydrodynamic nature of the quantum matter created in such collisions \cite{Gardim:2019brr,Nijs:2023bzv,CMS:2024sgx,ATLAS:2024jvf,ALICE:2025rtg}\@.

+One of the tell-tale signs of transmutation would be the increase in the mean transverse momentum for low multiplicity collisions.
+In Fig.~\ref{fig:deltameanptvsnch} we show this difference for the scenario as in Section \ref{sec:results} where half of the beam is depleted by hadronic collisions.
+Due to the small rate of circulating nuclei the difference in $\langle p_T \rangle$ is small, but it may still be experimentally accessible since much of the systematic uncertainty cancels.
+With a collected sample of over 10B collisions the statistical uncertainty should also be small.

 In combination with the asymmetric nature of the collision (visible in the multiplicity versus rapidity + ZDC) the difference between the original OO collisions and the transmuted collisions is likely so large that with relatively high confidence transmuted collisions can be distinguished on an event-by-event basis.
 On a statistical basis, using the time dependence of the multiplicity and mean transverse momentum distributions, an even more detailed understanding can likely be obtained.
 Differences between collision schemes of different bunches (including the foreseen four bunches that only collide in fixed target mode at SMOG) can also be exploited to track the amount of contamination.